njues/halfwaytree/README.md

 ### Symbolic execution for Python applications

+### Purpose Of Project
+    I started this project for my graduate CS research project.
+To add, Halfwaytree is feature complete and I no longer intend on adding new functionality.
+I invite you to extend, fork or even use this code as inspiration for your own symbolic execution project.

 ### What Is Symbolic Execution ?
     Symbolic execution is a method for automatically generating test cases from a computer program.
 Some great introductory videos